-The certification authority ensures that certificate policies, certification practice statements, PKI disclosure statements and CA certificates are publicly available at www.fineid.fi.
+The certification authority ensures that certificate policies, certification practice statements, PKI disclosure statements and CA certificates are publicly available at https://dvv.fi/en/certificate-policy.
 The directory service is a public Internet-based service which can be used to retrieve authentication and encryption certificates issued by the certification authority which are intended for publication in the public directory, and the certification authority's certificates and revocation lists.
-The directory service is available at dap://dap.fineid.fi.
+The directory service is available at ldap://ldap.fineid.fi.